cbitstech/Purple-Robot/Documentation/warnings.md

 During the normal course of operation, Purple Robot may emit a variety of warnings and errors that reflect how changing environmental conditions may adversely affect the optimal functioning of the app.
 This document describes those errors and warnings.

-*Note that this is a temporary document intended for use until the official Purple Robot documentation package comes together*
+*Note that this is a temporary document intended for use until the official Purple Robot documentation package comes together.*

 #Sanity Checks#